Corwin Clairmont: 2000s

 New installation work began to form during this decade as well, including TIME X, using gift shop "artifacts" - trinkets collected from his travels representing "Indians" - in an altar like presentation.
 Clairmont questions stereotypes, kitsch, and the way that Lewis and Clark's exploration is represented in gift shops and culture in contemporary times.

 In 2003 he was rewarded with an Eiteljorg Fellowship for Native American Fine Art.
 TIME X, 10,000 Years Indigenous Indian People, 200 Years Lewis and Clark, Turtle X's 93 and Split Shield were exhibited in a group show at the Eiteljorg Museum of American Indians and Western Art.

 2010s

 In June 2010 Clairmont co-designed the Confederated Salish and Kootenai Tribes veteran memorial with architect Paul Bishop.
 The memorial, made of granite, forms a large eagle.
 Each side of the center panel features images of a mounted warrior, one male and one female, on each side, along with buffalos.
 Images of Salish and Kootenai camps are also depicted, on the wings of the eagle.
 The panels feature the names of Salish, Pend d'Oreille and Kootenai tribal members who have served throughout the United States military, with room for upwards of 2,600 names, as well as an area for unknown warriors.
 Seeking inspiration, Clairmont visited with tribal elder veterans for ideas on what the memorial should look like.
 Upon completing the design, he presented it to community members of various groups for approval.
 Clairmont on creating the memorial:

-I felt that the Creator and those we are honoring got to me somehow and influenced the concept I came up with.
-In reality my inspiration came from many forces.
-I just put what I see together.
-Even though this memorial is specific to our tribal veterans I can’t help but believe that it honors all Indian veterans.